 You may notice other symptoms which may be a sign that prostate cancer has spread to other parts of the body, however these symptoms can also be a sign of prostatitis, a common condition which causes swelling and inflammation of the prostate, diabetes or side effects of some medications so get them checked out.

 Currently, existing diagnostic tests are not as accurate as they could be, making diagnosis difficult at times.
 There is currently no way to distinguish between malignant and benign forms of the disease when a man is first diagnosed, therefore the treatments offered may not be the most appropriate for their form of the cancer.
+There is currently no screening programme for prostate cancer in the UK.
+One reason for this is that the PSA test isn’t good enough at finding prostate cancer to be used as part of a screening programme.

 Choosing to have invasive treatment such as surgery, radiotherapy or chemotherapy can lead to long term health problems, including sexual dysfunction, but choosing to have the disease process monitored can lead to anxiety and depression and the fear that the disease may spread.